drakh/Xli/README.md

 Debug binaries can be produced by replacing command in step 2 with `./build-android.sh --debug`.

-**Note:** Android build will output debug and release binaries to the same folder -- do a `./build-android.sh clean` before rebuilding just to be safe.
-Also, debug binaries should be huge.
-For instance `lib/android/armeabi-v7a/libXli.so` should be roughly ~1,5MB after a debug build, while ~200KB in release.
+List of available options can be shown using `./build-android.sh --help`.

 ### Instructions - Windows

 Windows users need a way to execute unix shell scripts.
 This can be done using i.e. [MSYS](http://www.mingw.org/wiki/MSYS).

-Uno users can use the *Uno Native Build environment* provided by Outracks, containing both MSYS and the Android NDK.
+Uno users can use the *Uno Native Build environment* provided by Outracks, containing both CMake, MSYS and the Android NDK.
 Open `start.bat`, type `bash -li` to get a bash shell, then follow the instructions given above.

 ## iOS

 ### Prerequisites

-- OS X (>= 10.7)
+- CMake
 - Xcode with most recent iOS SDK
 - Xcode command line tools
-- CMake
+- OS X (>= 10.7)

 **MacPorts** users can execute `sudo port install cmake` to install CMake.